Degree Quick Facts

 NOTE: All courses listed under Major Requirements must be completed with a grade of C or higher.

 The course sequence listed below is strongly recommended in order to complete your program requirements.
-Many Career and Technical Education (CTE) courses have prerequisites and/or corequisites that have been accounted for within this Plan of Study Guide.
+Many Career and Technical Education (CTE) courses have prerequisites and/or corequisites that have been accounted for within this course sequence plan.
 Please register for your major requirements each semester as shown below using the Student Planning tool in myCWI.
-Consult your Student Success Advisor for any questions regarding this plan.
+Consult your advisor for any questions regarding this plan.

 NOTE: The required general education courses may be completed during any semester the student prefers, including summer semesters.